Hospital leaders: Let's be cautious

-Bob Meade was recently driving home from work — and he couldn't help to notice the lack of facemasks on people.
+Bob Meade was recently driving home from work — and he couldn’t help but notice the lack of face masks on people.

 Meade, CEO of Doctors Hospital in Sarasota, admitted he felt concerned about Florida residents and visitors becoming “nonchalant” about protecting themselves — and others — from COVID-19.